Homogenization of peristaltic flows in piezoelectric porous media: Homogenization of the fluid-structure interaction problem

 \subsection{Limit two-scale equations -- Solid response in $\Om \times Y_s$}

-To obtain the limit of the solid phase equilibrium, the interaction term involving the traction of the stress in the fluid expressed in terms of the fluid velocity $\wtilde\wb^\veps + \dot{\wtilde\ub}^\veps$ and the pressure,
+To obtain the limit of the solid phase equilibrium, the interaction term involving the traction of the stress in the fluid expressed in terms of the fluid velocity $\wb^\veps + \dot{\ub}^\veps$ and the pressure,

-Recall that in \cite{Rohan-Lukes-PZ-porel}, only the disconnected inclusion were considered (no flow), so that the limit term depends naturally on $p^0$.
+Recall that in \cite{Rohan-Lukes-PZ-porel}, only the disconnected inclusions were considered (no flow), so that the limit term depends naturally on $p^0$.
 For the quasistatic flow, according to \cite{Rohan-zamp2020}, the limit interaction term yields

-where $\vb^0 \in \Ucalbf_0(\Om)$ , $\vb^1(x,\cdot) \in \Hpdb(Ys)$, and $\bar\phi_f$ is the boundary porosity.
+where $\vb^0 \in \Ucalbf_0(\Om)$, $\vb^1(x,\cdot) \in \Hpdb(Ys)$, and $\bar\phi_f$ is the boundary porosity.
 Note that on $\Gamma_p^\veps$, the prescribed pressure $p_\pd$ represents the boundary traction stress acting on the fluid part.
 Hence, by virtue of \eq{eq-FS20a} the condition prescribing the averaged traction stress $\bar\phi_f\bar\bb^f = -\nb p_\pd$ on $\pd_p\Om$ emerges in \eq{eq-FS20} due to the convergence of $\bb^{f,\veps}$ acting on $\Gamma_p^\veps$.
 Further issues concerning the boundary conditions are discussed in Section~\ref{sec:macroproblem}.

 The homogenization procedure explained in \cite{Rohan-Lukes-PZ-porel} is pursued in analogy to derive the resulting limit equations.
 Thus, we obtain the limit of \eq{eq-pzfl2} using \eq{eq-FS20}.
 We report here separately the local and the global subproblems; the local ones are obtained for vanishing $\vb^0$, such that